 If the issues go to trial, it is safe to say that you will need more than the two witnesses discussed above to testify at trial, and you may need expert witnesses as to certain issues.
 An expert witness is a professional (doctor, appraiser, vocational assessor, psychologist, etc.) who is paid for his/her time on your case.
 There will be a lot of preparation necessary for a trial, including at least two meetings with your attorney.
 Trial may last anywhere from one-half of one day to several days.
 Trial is very expensive.
 After the trial the judge will issue a Finding and Decree, which determines the issues and grants a divorce.
 There are various legal remedies if you are unsatisfied with the terms of the decree, including an appeal to the Court of Appeals.

-It is mandatory that every couple with children going through Domestic Relations Court attends a parenting class, a program called Remember the Children in Summit County.
+It is mandatory that every couple with children going through Domestic Relations Court attends a parenting class, a program called Remember the Children in Summit County, and the Center for Divorce Education’s Children In-Between online program has been approved by the Court in Stark County, and unmarried parents in Stark County attend a Working Together for Kids Educational Seminar.
 The court will send information on when and where the mandatory meetings are held.
 The purpose of this one-time educational class is to provide information to parents regarding children’s adjustment to separating parents, age-appropriate parenting time schedules, and pitfalls to avoid.

 Going to court for a hearing or trial is bound to increase anxiety.
 Knowing what will happen and how to act will hopefully decrease your anxiety.
 Melissa Graham-Hurd has experience to help guide you through the court process.
 For your court appearance, dress conservatively, in a manner that shows respect to the court.
 Dress as you would for a job interview, when you want people to react positively to your appearance.
 Because more than one case is scheduled to be heard at the same time, there may be some waiting involved on your part, while the other cases are being handled, so bring supplies with you to get you through the wait: a pen, a notepad, aspirin, hard candy, a book, etc. Melissa Graham-Hurd will usually consult with you before each court appearance, as well as during the trial or hearing.
 Please remember that during a hearing Attorney Graham-Hurd is actively listening to what the witness says, to what the other lawyer says, and to what the hearing officer says, while thinking of additional questions to ask, while watching the reaction of the hearing officer, and thinking of potential objections to the questions asked, and the arguments for and against such arguments,.
 Never react to the testimony of the others, no matter how strongly you disagree with it.
 Gasps, gestures or other reactions are never appropriate.
 Such behavior will reflect poorly on you, and may result in a reprimand from the hearing officer.